caas-team/py-kube-downscaler/README.md

 The feature to scale PodDisruptionBudgets can be useful to relax availability constraints on workloads.
 If enabled, the PodDisruptionBudget algorithm works like this:

-1. Downtime Hours: Kube Downscaler will bring `minAvailable` and `maxUnavailable` to 0
+1. Downtime Hours: Kube Downscaler will bring `minAvailable` and `maxUnavailable` to downtime replicas value
 2. Uptime Hours: Kube Downscaler will bring back `minAvailable` and `maxUnavailable` to their original value

-**Important**: Kube Downscaler, actually, cannot process values written in percentages.
-Resources with `minAvailable` or `maxUnavailable` written as percentages will be automatically excluded from scaling
+**Important**: Kube Downscaler can process PodDisruptionBudgets with `minAvailable` or `maxUnavailable` specified as a percentage only if either the global argument `--downtime-replicas` or the namespace/workload annotation `downscaler/downtime-replicas` is set to a value greater than 0.
+Otherwise the resource will be ignored

 ### Scaling ScaledObjects